Communications Engineering Services

 3. Statewide Infrastructure Project

-Started in early 2000, MIEMSS is a key participant in Maryland’s statewide project to construct the necessary infrastructure to support a public safety 700 MHz communications network.
-A key component of this project is the replacement of the 25 year-old MIEMSS analog microwave system with new digital equipment.
+Starting in early 2000, MIEMSS as a key participant in Maryland’s statewide project to construct the necessary infrastructure to support a public safety 700 MHz communications network began upgrading the old analog microwave system with new digital equipment.

 The new microwave system is based on 28 T-1 point-to-point links between all of the usable existing and newly constructed communications towers.
 Connectivity to the county 9-1-1 Public Safety Answering Point (PSAP) centers is included.
 The system is divided into five separate backbone segments, northern, western, southern, eastern, and the Baltimore City hospital segment.